 Battles of Manassas • Tour the Battlefield • Monuments • Facts • The Armies

-The marker for the 73rd Ohio Infantry Regiment is on the Chinn Ridge walking trail on the Manassas battlefield, which starts at Stop 10 on the Manassas Battlefield Driving Tour.
+The marker for the 73rd Ohio Infantry Regiment was on the Chinn Ridge walking trail on the Manassas battlefield.
+The marker has been removed, but is included here for historical information.

 The 73rd Ohio lost 25 men killed, 87 wounded, and 36 missing out of 312 men engaged at Second Bull Run.
 The regiment is honored by a monument at Gettysburg.